sheetalbongale/Scooters-In-Austin-Data-Analysis/Sheetal/README.md

 #### Tasks and To-Dos:
 * Start with the shared mobility API and create dataframe
 * Create a few visualizations to analyze the data
+* Extract data from 311 API
+* Census Tract and Zipcode Conversion